Blizzard plays the hits again, and again, and again.

 You are probably curious as to why monetization, a dirty word in the video game industry, is listed as a reason why Blizzard products are so successful.
 The hard truth is video games are a profit based industry and monetization can help fuel game development & support, even years after a game has been released.
 I will try to be as clear as possible about this next point: Game modes like SC2 co-op exist because they can be monetized.
 Blizzard/Activision is not immune to criticism by any means, but let’s be fair to Blizzard: their monetization practices certainly don’t feel like blatant pay walls that exist solely to fleece the customer.

-My general experience with Blizzard’s game monetization has always been: I know what I am paying for and I am choosing to pay for something it because I like what they are offering.
-Buying a new army in SC2 co-op mode, after playing all the “free” armies, has always been a fair trade to me.
+My general experience with Blizzard’s game monetization has always been: I know what I am paying for and I am choosing to pay for it because I like what they are offering.
+Example: Buying a new commander/army in SC2 co-op mode after playing all the “free” options.
+That’s a fair trade to me!
 Blizzard produced seven armies for “free” so I don’t I don’t feel ripped off when buying a new army for $4.99.
+[Update 12/4/2017: All commanders are free now, up to level five.]
 I’ve dumped countless hours into Diablo III and I can continue to do so with no restriction even if I don’t buy the Necromancer DLC.
 It’s that feeling that I am being treated fairly, as a customer, that convinces me that some purchases are worth it.
 The common argument against late term monetization (or any monetization for that matter) is that the game was already purchased up front so additional monetization shouldn’t be required.
 There are merits to that argument, in some cases, but we have to accept that money fuels the industry.
 Monetization can bring features and functions to the game that otherwise wouldn’t exist.
 SC2 is still supported with additional features, even in maturity, because it can be monetized.
 SC2 co-op mode wouldn’t exist without some type of optional payment system in place.

 In conclusion, Blizzard does a lot of things well and their ability to adapt and monetize (properly) give them a distinct competitive advantage over their competitors.
 The customer benefits from the product they produce and the cycle continues.
 It will be interesting to watch where Blizzard goes next but we can be sure these three pillars will drive their development.